ChandlerTayek/CarND-Extended-Kalman-Filter-Project/README.md

 5. Compile: `cmake .. && make`
 6. Run it: ./ExtendedKF`
 7. Open the simulator and select the first option "Project 1/2: EKF and UKF"
-8. Select which dataset to use then click start to watch the car go. <br/>
+8. Select which dataset to use then click start. <br/>
-*Note: Start from option 6 if you want to program again as the restart button doesn't clear out the memory..*
+*Note: Start from option 6 if you want run the simulation again.*

 ## Dependencies